Enrique Peralta Azurdia: Head of Government

 After coming to power, Peralta suspended the Constitution, dissolved the Congress, and banned the Communist Party (PGT).
 However, in 1964, a year after he became head of government, Peralta ended press censorship and lifted the state of emergency.
 The same year, Peralta called for constituent elections where only two groups could contest: the National Liberation Movement (MLN) and the Revolutionary Party (PR).

 Peralta's government continued its repressive activities against left-wing rebels in the Guatemalan Civil War.
 His government funded the creation of "death squads", which was in charge of eliminating dissidents.
 Another notable event occurred on March 3 and 5, 1966, when the G-2 (military intelligence) and the Judicial Police raided three houses in Guatemala City, capturing twenty-eight trade unionists and members of the PGT.
 The twenty-eight "disappeared" while in the custody of the security force, marking it one of the largest forced disappearances in Latin American history.

-In 1965, a new Constitution of Guatemala was approved, and general elections were held on March 6, 1966, contested by the Institutional Democratic Party (PID), who supported Peralta, and the PR.
+In 1965, a new Constitution of Guatemala was approved, and general elections were held on March 6, 1966, contested by the Peralta's Institutional Democratic Party (PID), and the PR.
 The PR candidate Julio César Méndez Montenegro won, and Peralta peacefully handed power to Méndez on July 1.

 Later life and death

 Peralta unsuccessfully contested the 1978 elections as a candidate for the MLN.
-He died on February 18, 1997, in Miami.
+He died on February 18, 1997, in Miami, Florida.